Venture capital investments in India hit record high this year - research

 The data focuses on investments of not more than $20 million each by financial investors into companies that are less than 10 years old.

-That would exclude some major recent fundraising deals, including a $500 million investment into Indian online retailer Snapdeal by firms including China’s Alibaba Group Holding.
+That would exclude some major recent fundraising deals, including a $500 million investment into Indian online retailer Snapdeal by firms including China’s Alibaba Group Holding .
+(Reporting by Rafael Nam; Editing by Subhranshu Sahu)